lzh-mb-mod/RTSCamera/README.md

   - You can press `L` and uncheck `Middle Click to select formation` to disable this feature.

+- The bug in the base game that movement order may change width of circular arrangement is fixed.

+  - You can press `L` and uncheck `Fix Circular Arrangement` to disable this feature.

 - After your character dies, you can press `F` to control one of your soldiers and continue fighting.
 Soldiers in the same formation as player character will be considered first when deciding which soldier to control.

   - You can immediately control one of your soldiers to avoid all your formations been delegated to AI when your charater dies.
 Press `L` and check `Control Ally After Death` option to enable this feature.
 It's always enabled in free camera mode to ensure a smooth gaming experience.